microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 The MRTK/Standard shading system is an "uber shader" that uses [Unity's shader program variant feature](https://docs.unity3d.com/Manual/SL-MultipleProgramVariants.html) to auto-generate optimal shader code based on material properties.
 When a user selects material properties in the material inspector they only incur performance cost for features they have enabled.

-A custom material inspector exists for the MRTK/Standard shader called **MixedRealityStandardShaderGUI.cs** under: [MixedRealityToolkit/Inspectors/](MixedRealityToolkit/Inspectors/) The inspector automatically enables/disables shader features based on user selection and aides in setting up render state.
+A custom material inspector exists for the MRTK/Standard shader called **MixedRealityStandardShaderGUI.cs**.
+The inspector automatically enables/disables shader features based on user selection and aides in setting up render state.
 For more information about each feature please hover over each property in the Unity Editor for a tooltip.

 ![materialinspector](../Documentation/Images/MRTKStandardShader/MRTK_MaterialInspector.jpg)